JuliaLogging/LoggingExtras.jl/README.md

 For verbosity filtering, the `LoggingExtras.with(f; level=Info, verbosity=0)` utlility is provided for temporarily (i.e. while `f()` is executed) allowing log messages with `level` and `verbosity`.
-This is very handy for allowing control in debug logging for long-running or complex user API function calls.
+This is very handy for allowing finer grained control in debug logging for long-running or complex user API function calls.
 For example:

 ```julia